rho023/linklive-server/README.md

 ## LinkLive Repository (Android Client)
 LinkLive is the android client utilizing this server, made using **Jetpack Compose** and **WebRTC**.
-Link to the repository: https://github.com/rho023/LinkLive
+Link to the repository: [LinkLive - GitHub](https://github.com/rho023/LinkLive)